chef/chef-web-docs/chef_master/source/chef_overview.rst

        Ruby is the programming language that is the authoring syntax for cookbooks.
 Most recipes are simple patterns (blocks that define properties and values that map to specific configuration items like packages, files, services, templates, and users).
 The full power of Ruby is available for when you need a programming language.

        Often, a workstation is configured to use the Chef Development Kit as the development toolkit.
-The Chef Development Kit is a package from Chef that provides an optional (but recommended) set of tooling, including Chef itself, the chef command line tool, Kitchen, ChefSpec, Berkshelf, and more.
+The Chef Development Kit is a package from Chef that provides a recommended set of tooling, including Chef itself, the chef command line tool, Kitchen, ChefSpec, Berkshelf, and more.

    * - .. image:: ../../images/icon_node.svg
           :width: 100px